arbor-sim/arbor/doc/fileformat/serdes.rst

 The ``read`` and ``write`` methods are responsible for inserting and extracting the relevant items.
-The ``begin_write_array`` and ``end_write_array`` methods bracket a write of an array value and announce that the following keyes are to be interpreted as integer indices.
+The ``begin_write_array`` and ``end_write_array`` methods bracket a write of an array value and announce that the following keys are to be interpreted as integer indices.
 Analogous for the ``map`` counterparts and the associated ``begin_read`` and ``end_read`` methods.
 Finally, ``next_key`` is used during reading of containers to retrieve an optional next key and advanced